EVERYTHING YOU NEED TO KNOW

 • Students who do not achieve the minimum scores may be placed at the appropriate level of the English Bridge program and cannot register for degree program courses.

 American University in Dubai is an ETS TOEFL ITP® authorized testing center.
 To check further regarding the test details and booking, please click here

-Applicants with a SAT score of 560 will be exempt from taking the Math Accuplacer™ exam, except for Engineering students.
-Architecture students with the above score may register directly in MATH105 (Precalculus for architecture), those willing to register in MATH 210 (Calculus for architecture), will have to sit for the AUD Accuplacer and test out of MATH105.
+Applicants with an SAT score of 560 will be exempt from taking the Math Accuplacer™ exam, except for Engineering students.
+Architecture students with the above score may register directly in MATH105 (Precalculus for architecture), those willing to register in MATH 210 (Calculus for architecture), will have to sit for the AUD Accuplacer and test out for MATH105.
 AUD’s international code for SAT is 2688.

 Placement exam dates and sample questions are available here

 - Passport photocopy with validity page (and Ethbara page for UAE nationals)

 - Completed Health History Form.
 This form must be signed and stamped by a Physician.

 Non-refundable application fee of AED 420.
 A reservation deposit (non-refundable) of AED 5,000, which is fully applied toward tuition, is required upon acceptance for admission.
 To pay seat reservation deposit, click here.
 For tuition fee payment, click here.

 Full balance of tuition is required at least one month prior to the beginning of the term.